On Radio

 A minimum filter is designed to protect the furnace fan from large dust balls -- not to protect your health.

 You can start upgrading from there.
 One of the best of the 1 inch filters is called Filtrete from 3M.
 It's an electrostatic filter that becomes charged as the air passes over it.
-The Filtrete tends to catch rather small dust particles, even pollen.
+The Filtrete tends to catch rather small dust particles, even pollen and is one of the best value for the dollar filters on the market.

 The best of the large 4 inch filters is an electronic air cleaner, assuming, of course, that you do your maintenance to keep it sparkling clean.
 That can be hard to do since most soaps leave a bit of a film, which reduces the effectiveness of the filter.
 When it's dirty, it's the least effective of all the filters.
 The dust just goes right through.
 Click here for details on Cleaning Electronic Air Filters.